-(III) The Development site is located within 1 mile of a full-service grocery store or pharmacy.
+(III) The Development Site is located within 1 mile of a full-service grocery store or pharmacy.
 A full service grocery store is a store of sufficient size and volume to provide for the needs of the surrounding neighborhood including the proposed development; and the space of the store is dedicated primarily to offering a wide variety of fresh, frozen canned and prepared foods, including but not limited to a variety of fresh meats, poultry, and seafood; a wide selection of fresh produce including a selection of different fruits and vegetables; a selection of baked goods and a wide array of dairy products including cheeses, and a wide variety of household goods, paper goods and toiletry items.
+(1 point for grocery stores and 1 point for pharmacies)

+(IV) The Development Site is located within 3 miles of a health-related facility, such a full service hospital, community health center, minor emergency center, emergency room or urgent care facility.
+Physician offices and physician specialty offices are not considered in this category.
 (1 point)

-(IV) The Development is located within 3 miles of a health-related facility, such a full service hospital, community health center, minor emergency center, emergency room or urgent care facility.
-Physician specialty offices are not considered in this category.
+(V) The Development Site is within 2 miles of a center that is licensed by the Department of Family and Protective Services (“DFPS”) specifically to provide a school-age program or to provide a child care program for infants, toddlers, and/or pre-kindergarten.
+The Application must include evidence from DFPS that the center meets the above requirements.
 (1 point)

-(V) The Development Site is within 2 miles of a center that is licensed by the Department of Family and Protective Services specifically to provide a school-age program or to provide a child care program for infants, toddlers, and/or pre-kindergarten (1 point)

-(VI) The Development Site is located in a census tract with a property crime rate of 26 per 1,000 persons or less as defined by neighborhoodscout.com, or local data sources.
+(VI) The Development Site is located in a census tract with a property crime rate of 26 per 1,000 persons or less as defined by neighborhoodscout.com, or local law enforcement data sources.
+If employing the latter source, the formula for determining the crime rate will include only data relevant to the census tract in which the Development Site is located.
 (1 point)

-(VII) The development site is located within 1 mile of a public library (1 point)
+(VII) The development Site is located within 1 mile of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open during normal operating hours at least 6 days a week.
+The library must not be age or subject-restricted and must be at least partially funded with government funding (1 point)

-(VIII) The Development Site is located within 5 miles of a University or Community College campus.
+(VIII) The Development Site is located within 5 miles of an accredited university or community college, as confirmed by the Texas Higher Education Coordination Board (“THECB”).
 To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor’s degrees.
-Two-year colleges are considered Community Colleges.
-Universities and Community Colleges must have a physical location within the required distance; online-only institutions do not qualify under this item.
+Two-year colleges are considered community colleges.
+The university or community college must have a physical campus, where classes are regularly held for students pursuing their degrees, within the required distance; online-only institutions do not qualify under this item.
 (1 point)

-(IX) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the 2010-2014 American Community Survey 5-year Estimate.
+(IX) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the 2011-2015 American Community Survey 5-year Estimate.
 (1 point)

-(X) Development site is within 2 miles of a museum that is a government-sponsored or non-profit, permanent institution open to the public and is not an ancillary part of an organization whose primary purpose is other than the acquisition, conservation, study, exhibition, and educational interpretation of objects having scientific, historical, or artistic value.
+(X) Development Site is within 1 mile of an indoor recreation facility available to the public.
+Examples include a gym, health club, a bowling alley, a theater, or a municipal or county community center.
 (1 point)

-(XI) Development site is within 1 mile of an indoor recreation facility available to the public (1 point)
+(XI) Development Site is within 1 mile of an outdoor, dedicated, and permanent recreation facility available to the public.
+Examples include swimming pools or splash pads, tennis courts, golf courses, softball fields,or basketball courts.
+(1 point)

-(XII) Development site is within 1 mile of an outdoor recreation facility available to the public (1 point)